zcysxy/edav-garden/src/site/notes/ggplot2.md

 ## Scale

-A scale controls how data is mapped to aesthetic attributes, so one scale for one layer.
+A scale controls how data is mapped to aesthetic attributes, so one scale for one [[ggplot2#Aesthetic Mapping\|#Aesthetic Mapping]].
+Some examples: ^b78rgq

 | Mapping | Scale (example)          |
 | ------- | ------------------------ |